stochastic-sisyphus/Portfolio/README.md

-MSBA
+# MSBA

 ----
 Portfolio adjacent.
-This is a collection of data analysis and data science, statistical methods, machine learning, deep learning, amid other topics.
+This is a collection of data analysis and data science, statistical methods, machine learning, deep learning, and other topics.
 I am fascinated with translating abstract ideas into tangible solutions and am particularly interested in the intersection of technology and practical applications.
-Majority are personal projects or from undergrad + grad school.
+The majority are personal projects or from undergrad and grad school.
 Stop reading!
 Seriously!
 Draft**

 ![Alt text](SSSourceCode.png)